nalgeon/sqlime/examples.md

 Reading about SQL is fun, but trying out live examples is even better!
 With Sqlime JavaScript widgets, you can turn static SQL code in your articles into interactive examples.

+Widgets are an independent part of the Sqlime project — they have zero dependencies on the Sqlime itself.

 It looks something like this:

 ```